trancongbao/endeavor/docs/1. Business Specification/README.md

 ## Students

 Students are mainly EEC students.
 A student will be provided access to an online course free-of-charge if he/she has registered the corresponding offline course.
-He/she then can:

-- study the course
+He/she then can study the course.

 ## Functionalities